What the scriptures say about smoking

 Harmful habits like consuming tobacco is considered immoral and sinful in Hinduism.
 It's a proven fact that all tobacco products, when consumed, kill.
 No religion in the world encourages its followers to indulge in the use of tobacco in any form whatsoever.

-World No Tobacco Day, which is celebrated across the world on the 31st of May, it is imperative to find out how religion, religious organizations and gurus can help in achieving the World Health Organization's (WHO) dream of a tobacco-free world.
+Can religion, in any way, help smokers quit the habit?
+On the occasion of World No Tobacco Day, which is celebrated across the world on the 31st of May, it is imperative to find out how religion, religious organizations and gurus can help in achieving the World Health Organization's (WHO) dream of a tobacco-free world.

 A conference on Tobacco and Religion was held at WHO headquarters, in Geneva, in 1999, where representatives of major religions decided to develop a collaboration between religious organizations and WHO's Tobacco Free Initiative on evidence-based educational programs and investigations of the harmful effects of tobacco on men, women and children.